jlmelville/mize/scripts/README.md

 Use `--callbacks separate` or `--callbacks combined,separate` to measure the separate-callback path under otherwise identical settings.

+### Method Selection

+Use `--methods` to select one or more explicit optimizer profiles:

+- `stats-bfgs`, `stats-cg`, and `stats-l-bfgs-b`
+- `mize-l-bfgs`, `mize-bfgs`, `mize-cg-pr+`, `mize-cg-hz+`, and `mize-tn`
+- `mize-newton` for mize's exact-Hessian Newton method

+The default is the original three `stats::optim()` and five mize profiles, so existing commands retain their grids.
+Exact Newton is opt-in because it requires a case with an `fg$hs` callback.
+Each selected mize profile is crossed with the requested line searches, first-step settings, and callback modes;
+`stats::optim()` profiles keep their ordinary separate-callback execution.

 ### Funconstrain Adapter Schema

 The sourceable helper preserves the benchmark's `case$name`, `case$source`,